 The interdisciplinary graduate certificate will aim:

-• to familiarize students with the real and perceived societal implications of nanotechnology and other emerging technologies, including economic benefits;
+- to familiarize students with the real and perceived societal implications of nanotechnology and other emerging technologies, including economic benefits; and

 Admission Requirements- Applicants with an UG Bachelor's degree in Science or Engineering can apply to take this certificate course.
-Depending on their qualifications for study, students might need to complete levelling coursework at the UG level.
-These levelling courses will not be counted towards the certificate.
+Depending on their qualifications for study, students might need to complete leveling coursework at the UG level.
+These leveling courses will not be counted towards the certificate.

 Total SCH are a minimum of 15 and minimum GPA required for admission into this program is 3.0.

 Professional commitment and interest of the applicant should be clearly demonstrated by a personal statement and a letter of recommendation (from a previous mentor, supervisor or educator).